-All nomenclature used in the NDP network capacity reporting shall be consistent with that used in the LTDS data tables.
+All nomenclature used in the Network Headroom Reporting shall be consistent with that used in the LTDS data tables.

-Justification for presenting the network capacity reporting part of the NDP in Excel report format incudes the following reasons:
+Justification for presenting the Network Headroom Report in Excel report format incudes the following reasons:

 - The tabular format is efficient and simply understood. - Tabular formats are less likely to require IT investment and significant investment is not warranted until the enduring NDP requirements are finalised. - Ofgem's have accepted retaining the Excel format for the LTDS in recent correspondence. - A map-based reporting style was discounted at this stage because it would require specialist IT software and could be more difficult to interpret and use due to there being multiple layers. - It is recognised that an Excel workbook and accompanying document have deficiencies when reporting future network capacity and developments respectively.
 Although use of the Common Information Model (CIM) standard would offer advantages through the inclusion of many different datasets, the system is not yet defined for the NDP use case, fully harmonised or widely used.
 However, CIM is expected to be adopted in the future after further development and when more stakeholders can take advantage of the benefits on offer.